Hendler Creamery

 Hendler Creamery was an industrial complex in Jonestown, Baltimore, Maryland.
 It is historically significant in three areas: transportation, performing arts, and industry.
 It was originally a cable-car powerhouse that lasted only six years; after cable cars were replaced by overhead electric street cars around the turn of the century, the building became a theater; and finally a popular ice cream factory that lasted for many decades as a notable part of Baltimore culture and heritage.

-The building, deemed structurally sound in 2007, was bought in 2012 by a local developer who promised to renovate it.
+The building, deemed structurally sound in 2007, was purchased in 2012 by a local developer who promised to renovate it.
 Instead nothing happened.
-Indeed they tore the roof off, necessitating the building's complete demolition.
-The historic building was stripped of valuables and fully demolished in September 2024, to make way for a private park.
-The building became a case study in demolition by neglect.
+Indeed the roof was intentionally removed exposing the interior to the elements, necessitating the building's complete demolition a few years later.
+The property was stripped of historic valuables and then fully demolished, in September 2024, to make way for a privately owned "park".
+The building was a case study in the phenomenon known as demolition by neglect.

 History

 Construction and architect

 The original cable car powerhouse was designed by Baltimore-based architect Jackson C. Gott (1829-1909).
 The 59340 sqft three-story brick Richardsonian Romanesque building was constructed in 1892.
 Cable-cars necessitated massive arched doors and a mezzanine floor.
 The exterior walls were red face brick with red mortar joints and Potomac red Seneca stone trim.
 The front on East Baltimore Street had four large contiguous Romanesque Revival half-round arched openings (see photo).
 In reviewing the building plans, The Baltimore Sun wrote in 1892 that, "it would be one of the most prominent structures in that part of the city."
 Additions were later added by Hendler's Creamery in 1915-20 and 1949.
 It is connected to a one-story brick building from the 1960s.
 The second building complex is a 33504 sqft brick warehouse structure built from 1923 to 1927.